brevent/prevent/README.md

 ### background

-This process process contains background code that is expendable.
+This process contains background code that is expendable.

 ### empty